jetbrains-academy/javascript-course/Operators/String arithmetic operators/task.md

 console.log('January ' + 1)  // January 1
 ```

 The plus operator is the only binary arithmetic operator that does this.
-The others will, on the contrary, convert arguments to numbers
+The others will, on the contrary, convert arguments to numbers:
 ```javascript
 console.log("1" - true)  // converts "true" to 1
 console.log("10" / "2")  // converts both operands to integers